Maple Chipotle Barbecue Chicken

 We’ve actually had this Barbecue Chicken with maple chipotle sauce a bunch already since the grill came out for the season, and I even tested it with boneless thighs since I knew the question would come up.

-I prefer it with the bone, so that’s what I recommend, but if you use boneless, the cook time will just be shorter.
+I prefer it with the bone, so that’s what I recommend, but if you use boneless, the cook time will just be shorter about 10 to 14 minutes total.

 When making this recipe, make sure you remove the skin from the chicken.
 You’ll save 50 calories just like that.
 So that’s a good reason, but it also causes flare-ups, and the exterior texture of the chicken will be too crusty and charred.